Our Madrid tours are amongst the most unusual in the city. Our guides all have PhDs – and a love of Spanish history!

 So why did the Nationalists not try a different approach?

 Because all the alternatives looked worse.
 The nationalist army tried to take Madrid from the north but failed.
 (This sector is explored in our tour Hemingway and the War in the Mountains).
 Then in early 1937 the Nationalists tried to go round Madrid and attack the city from the east through the valley of Jarama.
 But this attack failed too.
 (This is the subject of our walking tour Charlie Donnelly and the Battle of Jarama).
 So, despite the evident risks, the only real choice was an attack from the west.

 Why did the Republicans not counter-attack?

 They did – but not successfully.
 In the summer of 1937 the republicans launched a huge offensive to break the nationalist line at Brunete around 30km from Madrid centre.
 But this too failed.
-(This offensive is the subject of our tour Gerda Taro and the Battle of Brunete).
+(This offensive is the subject of our tour Gerda Taro and the Brunete offensive).

 What were the International Brigades?